 1. Eurodollar bonds

 Eurodollar bonds are the largest component of the Eurobond market.
 A Eurodollar bond must be denominated in U.S. dollars and written by an international company.
-Since the Eurodollar bonds are not registered with the SEC, it can not be sold to the U.S. public.
-However, it can be traded on the secondary market.
-Even though many portfolios do include Eurodollar bonds in U.S. portfolios, U.S. investors do not participate in the primary market.
+Since Eurodollar bonds are not registered with the SEC, they can not be sold to the U.S. public.
+However, they can be traded on the secondary market.
+Even though many portfolios do include Eurodollar bonds in U.S. portfolios, U.S. investors do not participate in the primary market for such bonds.
 Therefore, the primary market is dominated by foreign investors.

 2. Yankee bonds

-Non-dollar-denominated international bonds are all the issues denominated in currencies that are not the dollar.
-Since there is currency volatility, U.S. investors face the question of whether to hedge currency exposure.
+Non-dollar-denominated international bonds are all the issues denominated in currencies other than the dollar.
+Since there is currency volatility, U.S. investors face the question of whether to hedge their currency exposure.
 The different types of non-dollar-denominated bonds depend on the domicile of the issuer and the location of the primary trading market.
 The three major types are the domestic market, the foreign market, and the Euro market.

 1. Domestic market

-The domestic market includes bonds that are issued by a borrower in their home country using the country’s currency.
+The domestic market includes bonds that are issued by a borrower in their home country using that country’s currency.
 Domestic markets have seen significant growth for several reasons.
 First of all, for companies, issuing debt in the domestic currency allows them to better match liabilities with assets.
 By doing so, they also don’t need to worry about the currency exchange risk.
 Also, by issuing debt in dollar-denominated markets and the domestic market, companies gain access to more investors.
-This allows them to gain access to a better borrowing rate.
+This allows them to obtain a better borrowing rate.

 2. Foreign market

-The foreign bond market includes the bonds that are sold in a country using that country’s currency but issued by a non-domestic borrower.
-For example, the Yankee bond market is the U.S. dollar version of the market.
-This is because it is sold in the U.S. using the dollar, but is issued by a syndicate outside of the U.S. Other examples include the Samurai market and the Bulldog market.
+The foreign bond market includes the bonds that are sold in a country, using that country’s currency, but issued by a non-domestic borrower.
+For example, the Yankee bond market is the U.S. dollar version of this market.
+This is because they are sold in the U.S. using the dollar, but issued by a syndicate outside of the U.S. Other examples include the Samurai market and the Bulldog market.
 The Samurai market is Yen-denominated bonds issued in Japan but by non-Japanese borrowers.
 The Bulldog market is pound-denominated bonds issued in the U.K. by non-Brtish groups.

 3. Euro market

-Most of the time, the bonds are written by an international syndicate and sold in several national markets simultaneously.
-Issuers of Eurobonds include international corporations, supranational, and countries.
+Most of the time, the bonds are written by an international syndicate and sold in several different national markets simultaneously.
+Issuers of Eurobonds include international corporations, supranational companies, and countries.

 Thank you for reading CFI’s article on international bonds.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources: